EU, EEA, Swiss Citizens

 Family members of an EU, EEA or Swiss Citizen who wish to visit the UK but are not themselves an EU EEA or Swiss Citizen, will need their passport and a ‘Family Permit’.
 They will need to apply for this before travelling.
 They cannot use an Article 10 or Article 20 residence card issued by an EEA member state.

 Visitors on business can enter the UK for a short business trip without a visa if they are an EU, EEA or Swiss Citizen.
 Again, they can simply turn up at the border with a passport of ID card and will usually be allowed to stay for up to 6 months – they can visit multiple times during that 6 months period.
-Business visitors cannot work without restrictions however – they can attend meetings, events and conferences for example, but they must not
+Business visitors cannot work without restrictions however – they can attend meetings, events and conferences for example, but they must not:

 This is not a complete list.
 It is important to know what is prohibited before coming to the UK on a visit visa for business.